More Medications Facts

 The evidence of a strong weight-reducing potential of topiramate is indisputable and clinically significant.

-Randomised, double-blind, placebo-controlled study investigated the long-term efficacy and safety of topiramate in obese subjects 24.
-Topiramate treatment of obese subjects over the course of 1 year resulted in clinically significant weight loss.
-Improvements were also observed in blood pressure and glucose tolerance.
+Randomized, double-blind, placebo-controlled study investigated the long-term efficacy and safety of topiramate in obese persons 24.
+Topiramate treatment over the course of 1 year resulted in clinically significant weight reduction.
+Improvements were also observed in blood pressure and glucose tolerance:

-In a study 14 focusing on topiramate-related weight loss, 15 patients who had gained weight after using selective serotonin reuptake inhibitors for anxiety disorder received topiramate, starting at a dose of 50 mg and titrating up to a target daily dose of 100 mg to a maximum dose of 250 mg daily.
-Subjects' weights were measured at baseline and after 5 and 10 weeks of treatment.
-Before topiramate treatment, these subjects had gained a mean of 13.0 ± 8.4 kg (28.6 ± 18.5 lb).
-After the addition of a mean daily topiramate dose of 135.0 ± 44.1 mg for approximately 10 weeks, subjects lost a mean of 4.2 ± 6.0 kg (9.3 ± 13.3 lb).
+In a study 14 focusing on topiramate-related weight loss, 15 patients who had gained weight after using SSRIs for anxiety disorder received topiramate, starting at a dose of 50 mg and titrating up to a target dose of 100-250 mg daily.
+Participants' weights were measured at baseline and after 5 and 10 weeks of treatment.
+Before topiramate treatment, these participants had gained a mean of 13.0 ± 8.4 kg.
+After starting topiramate therapy for approximately 10 weeks, patients lost a mean of 4.2 ± 6.0 kg.

-However, Topamax (topiramate) is not considered a first choice for weight loss due to high rate of side effects, such as cognitive impairment, anxiety, memory loss or difficulty concentrating, which can make it difficult to tolerate the drug.
+However, Topamax is not considered a first choice for weight loss due to high rate of side effects, such as cognitive impairment, anxiety, memory loss or difficulty concentrating, which can be intolerable.

 Neuropathic pain

-Topiramate treatment may reduce chronic sciatica but causes frequent side effects 38.
+Topiramate may reduce chronic sciatica but causes frequent side effects 38.

 In randomized, double-blind trial topiramate reduced pain visual analog score, worst pain intensity and sleep disruption in patients with painful diabetic neuropathy 44.